-Shehan Karunatilaka is considered one of Sri Lanka’s foremost authors.
+Shehan Karunatilaka won the Booker Prize in 2022.
+He is considered one of Sri Lanka’s foremost authors.
 In addition to his novels he has written rock songs, screenplays and travel stories.

 Life after death in Sri Lanka: an afterlife noir, with nods to Dante and Buddha and yet unpretentious.
 Fizzes with energy, imagery and ideas against a broad, surreal vision of the Sri Lankan civil wars.
 Slyly, angrily comic.— The 2022 judges on The Seven Moons of Maali Almeida

 In this video, Shehan Karunatilaka answers readers’ questions and talks about the ‘big ideas’ books that inspired him, including:

 Plus he talks of his love of ‘Uncle’ Kurt Vonnegut and Stephen King.

 At a virtual event for Bookshop.org in June 2023, Shehan Karunatilaka was interviewed by 2015 Booker winner Marlon James, who ‘paved the way for hairy men’ to win the prize.